Aowin/Suaman District

-Aowin/Suaman District is a former district that was located in Western Region (now currently in Western North Region), Ghana.
-Originally created as an ordinary district assembly in 1988, which was created from the former Aowin-Amenfi District Council.
+Aowin/Suaman District is a former district in Western Region (now currently in Western North Region), Ghana.
+It was originally created as an ordinary district assembly in 1988, which was created from the former Aowin-Amenfi District Council.
 However, on 28 June 2012, it was split off into two new districts: Aowin Municipal District (which it was elevated to municipal district assembly status on 16 November 2017 (effectively 15 March 2018); capital: Enchi) and Suaman District (capital: Dadieso).
 The district assembly was located in the western part of Western Region and had Enchi as its capital town.

 Geography

 Aowin/Suaman District shared common boundaries with Wassa Amenfi, Jomoro, Sefwi-Wiawso and Juabeso-Bia Districts.
 It was bordered by Côte d'Ivoire to the west.
-The two main rivers were Tano and Bia and along with numerous tributaries were perennials which drained the district all the year round.
+The two main rivers were Tano and Bia, and along with numerous tributaries there were perennials which drained the district all year round.